-In today’s bowhunting world, if a compound doesn’t wear a price tag of $1,000 or more, many believe it’s not a bow worth looking at.
+Unfortunately, if a compound bow doesn’t wear a $1,000 price tag or more, many believe it’s not worth looking at.
 That’s not the case.
 There are plenty of quality hunting bows out that shoot fantastic and cost half as much as a flagship bow.
 That’s because most budget bows share the same features and technology as flagship bows from a few years ago.
 They have all the impressive performance, just without the high price tag.
 If you’re in the market for a bow that will get the job done, but won’t break the bank, here is a list of the best compound bows for the money.